-The AutoStatTM product is the statistical analysis product in the AutoMod product family.
+The AutoStatTM product is the statistical analysis tool in the AutoMod product family.
 AutoStat does extensive output analysis on an AutoMod model, including:

-- Optimization using evolution strategies
+- Confidence intervals

 - Warmup determination

-- Design of experiments

-- Confidence intervals

 - Sensitivity analysis

 - Factor-response analysis

+- Design of experiments

+- Optimization using evolution strategies.

 AutoStat also has support for running scenarios across a network of machines.
 Support for multiple machines and CPUs give users the ability to make many more runs of the simulation than was possible before.